okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/AgentPoolsApi.md

 # **CreateAgentPoolsUpdate**
 > AgentPoolUpdate CreateAgentPoolsUpdate (string poolId, AgentPoolUpdate agentPoolUpdate)

-Create an Agent pool update
+Create an Agent Pool update

 Creates an Agent pool update \\n For user flow 2 manual update, starts the update immediately. \\n For user flow 3, schedules the update based on the configured update window and delay.